RainingSea/cese/project/website/DigitalStorytellingPlatform/ce/ce_0/task plan.md

 [CONTENT]
-1. "Required packages": ["Flask", "os", "json"],
+"Required packages": ["os"],

-2. "Required Other language third-party packages": ["Bootstrap", "jQuery"],
+"Required Other language third-party packages": [],

-3. "Logic Analysis":
+"Logic Analysis":
-   - **main.py**
+- **main.py**:
+    - `Main`: Main class to initialize the application and manage user and story functionalities.
         - `main()`: Entry point of the application.
+- **UserManager**:
-     - `UserManager`:
+    - `UserManager`: Class to handle user-related operations.
-       - `register(username: str, password: str, email: str) -> bool`: Handles user registration.
+        - `register(username: str, password: str, email: str)`: Registers a new user and saves to 'users.txt'.
-       - `login(username: str, password: str) -> bool`: Handles user login.
+        - `login(username: str, password: str)`: Validates user credentials from 'users.txt'.
+- **StoryManager**:
-     - `StoryManager`:
+    - `StoryManager`: Class to manage story-related operations.
-       - `create_story(title: str, content: str) -> bool`: Creates a new story.
+        - `create_story(title: str, content: str)`: Creates a new story and prepares it for saving.
-       - `edit_story(title: str, content: str) -> bool`: Edits an existing story.
+        - `edit_story(title: str, content: str)`: Edits an existing story.
-       - `save_story() -> bool`: Saves the story to a text file.
+        - `save_story()`: Saves the story content to 'stories.txt'.
-   - **templates/login.html**: HTML file for user login.
-   - **templates/registration.html**: HTML file for user registration.
-   - **templates/story_creation.html**: HTML file for story creation and editing.
-   - **users.txt**: Text file to store user account information.
-   - **stories.txt**: Text file to store stories.

-4. "Task list":
+"Task list": [
-   - main.py
-   - templates/login.html
-   - templates/registration.html
-   - templates/story_creation.html
-   - users.txt
-   - stories.txt

-5. "Shared Knowledge":
-   - The application will not use SQL databases, and all data will be stored in local text files.
-   - Passwords will not be encrypted for the login function as per user requirements.
-   - The UI will be simple and user-friendly, adhering to basic web design principles.
-   - The application will follow a modular approach to separate concerns between user management and story management.
+    "main.py",
+    "templates/login.html",
+    "templates/register.html",
+    "templates/story_creation.html",
+    "users.txt",
+    "stories.txt"
+],

+"Shared Knowledge": "The application will not use SQL databases and will rely on text file storage for user accounts and stories.
+User authentication will be handled through plain text files, and the application will consist of a simple routing mechanism to navigate between different pages."
 [/CONTENT]